dreamcatcher-tech/jest-ai/README.md

 6. specify a bot by a combination of system, session, and knowledge base
 7. consistent edit
 8. multibot nested execution
+9. bot loading
+10. edit the knowledge base using the stateboard window
+11. self improvement of a bot based on some desired prompt outcomes
+12. swap out a bot based on human interaction
+13. storage of preferences and issues
+14. window crunching tactics - embeddings or merkle tree

 Be able to discuss the current status of combinations of bots.